MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. On the **Getting started** page, under the **Upgrade** tab, make sure your subscription is selected, and then select the **Upgrade** button at the bottom of the page.
 Wait for the *Trial started* notification to appear, it takes about 2 minutes. **Hint:** You can click the bell button on the top bar to review your Azure portal notifications.

+    >**Note:** If you see the error *"Could not start Azure Defender trial on the subscription"*, continue with the next steps to enable all the Defender plans in Step 5.

 1. In the left menu for Microsoft Defender for Cloud, under the Management, select **Environment settings**.

 1. Select the **"Azure Pass - Sponsorship"** subscription (or equivalent name in your Language).

 1. Review the Azure resources that are now protected with the Defender for Cloud plans.

+    >**Important:** If all Defender plans are *Off*, select **Enable all plans** and then click **Save**.
+Wait for the *"Resource plan in subscription Azure Pass were saved successfully!"* notification to appear.

 1. Select the **Settings & monitoring** tab from the Settings area (next to Save).

 1. Review the monitoring extensions.
-Confirm that **Log Analytics agent/Azure Monitor agent** is **Off**.
-Close the Settings & monitoring page by selecting the 'X' on the upper right of the page.
+It includes configurations for Virtual Machines, Containers and Storage Accounts.
+Close the "Settings & monitoring" page by selecting the 'X' on the upper right of the page.

 1. Close the settings page by selecting the 'X' on the upper right of the page to go back to the **Environment settings** and select the '>' to the left of your subscription.

 1. Select the Log analytics workspace you created earlier *uniquenameDefender* to review the available options and pricing.

-1. Select **Enable all** (to the right of Select Defender plan) and then select **Save**.
+1. Select **Enable all plans** (to the right of Select Defender plan) and then select **Save**.
 Wait for the *"Microsoft Defender plan for workspace uniquenameDefender were saved successfully!"* notification to appear.

     >**Note:** If the page is not being displayed, refresh your Edge browser and try again.

 1. Close the Defender plans page by selecting the 'X' on the upper right of the page to go back to the **Environment settings**

 ### Task 4: Install Azure Arc on an On-Premises Server